mtxadmin/zabbix/Windows Scheduled Tasks/README.md

 Task Scheduler error codes:<br>
 https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-error-and-success-constants
+(some codes found elsewhere, but mostly they are there)

 Excluded task status codes:<br>
 0 - Success<br>
 0x41300 - Ready<br>
 0x41301 - Running<br>
 0x41302 - Disabled<br>
-0x41303 - The task has not yet run
+0x41303 - The task has not yet run<br>
+0x800710E0 - The operator or administrator has refused the request

 Triggers for detecting disabling tasks are discovering with Disabled initial state.
 Disable and/or Enable them as you need.